Protein Design with Agent Rosetta: A Case Study for Specialized Scientific Agents: Results

 \subsection{Designing an NCAA into the Core of a Protein}

 Non-canonical amino acids (NCAAs) are important for real-world applications of protein design, but their sparsity limits data-driven approaches.
 Rosetta's physics-based algorithms, on the other hand, support flexible palettes that can incorporate nonstandard residues.
 To investigate Agent Rosetta's capabilities beyond the reach of current ML models, we explore the task of inserting an NCAA into the core of an existing protein.
 The initial state of the trajectory is a PDB structure, and the task brief instructs the agent to include exactly 1 NCAA residue in the core of the protein without compromising its fold and energetic stability (see \cref{supp:pack_ncaa_prompt} for the task brief).
 In this experiment, we consider N1-formyl-tryptophan (TRF), a post-translational modification of tryptophan with a formyl group attached to the indole ring.
-We chose TRF because it is rare in the PDB (it appears in 2 calmodulin complexes only) yet compatible with AF3 \cite{abramson2024accurate} as a proxy for structural stability.\footnote{In actual use, Agent Rosetta may be applied to designs with NCAAs incompatible with any ML model, though this would require experimental validation of the design to confirm success.
+We chose TRF because it is rare in the PDB (it appears in 2 calmodulin complexes only) yet compatible with AF3 as a proxy for structural stability.\footnote{In actual use, Agent Rosetta may be applied to designs with NCAAs incompatible with any ML model, though this would require experimental validation of the design to confirm success.
 As a proof of principle in this work, we confined ourselves to an NCAA for which AF3 could provide predictions for validation.}

-We chose 4 \emph{de novo} protein folds of 40 to 153 residues to evaluate the agent across structures of varying rigidity, and report selection criteria, preprocessing steps, and images in \cref{supp:pack_ncaa_pdbs}. \cref{fig:pack_ncaa_trf_orientation} illustrates a good and bad placement of TRF in 8UZL \cite{berhanu2024sculpting}, a designed transmembrane $\beta$-barrel among the 4 selected PDBs.
+We chose 4 \emph{de novo} protein folds of 40 to 153 residues to evaluate the agent across structures of varying rigidity.
+We report selection criteria, preprocessing steps, and images in \cref{supp:pack_ncaa_pdbs}.
+As an illustrative example, \cref{fig:pack_ncaa_trf_orientation} shows a good and bad placement of TRF in 8UZL \cite{berhanu2024sculpting}, a designed transmembrane $\beta$-barrel among the 4 selected PDBs.
 In the left panel (good placement), TRF is facing the core and preserves the fold.
-In the right (bad placement), TRF, being mostly hydrophobic, is solvent-exposed.
+In the right (bad placement), TRF is exposed to the solvent.
+This placement is unfavorable because TRF is mostly hydrophobic.